UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/temp.md

 35 miles outside of the city.
 My Dad commuted into the city.
 Now it’s part of Chicago.
 But we lived outside of the town in a little area, so it was very neat; it felt like living in the country.
-There were farms around, and lots of cornfields, and a racehorse farm.
+There were farms around, and lots of cornfields, ](@srjixuwki)and a racehorse farm.
 We could run around loose, so we loved it.

 We were there till I was twelve, although we took a year off in 1959-1960\.
 We camped across the country and then lived in Hawaii for a year.
-I went to fifth grade in a bizarre place in Hawaii: having grown up in a place that was entirely white, in the middle of Illinois, we went to a working-class school on the windward side of Oahu that had every race you could imagine.
-It was quite an eye-opening situation for me and for my family.
+I went t]($bfikeyppqbfwu)o fifth grade in a bizarre place in Hawaii: having grown up in a place that was entirely white, in the middle of Illinois, we went to a working-class school on the windward side of Oahu that had every race you could imagine.
+It was quite an eye-opening situation for me and for my family[.
 In order to get us back to Chicago, my grandparents bribed my folks and said, “If you come back, we’ll treat you to two months in Europe in the summer.”
 So they pulled us out of school early, and we went to Europe for a couple of months, and then